-Fourth, due to the increased demand, makhana cultivation has endogenously diffused to flooded ricefields in the off-season.
-This might involve important new opportunities for increased production and seasonal income smoothening for rice farmers situated in these flooded areas.
-As most research has until now focused on pond cultivation, it thus seems important to better understand these systems and develop improved technologies for these types of production environments taking into account their specific constraints.
-Fifth, leasing arrangements seem to be hampered by important governance problems and the implementation of better auctions systems and longer leases seem called for as to ensure transparency in the allocations of these leases as well as to ensure better investments because of more secure property rights towards higher productivity of the ponds.
+Second, due to the increased demand, makhana cultivation has endogenously diffused to flooded ricefields in the off-season.
+This might open important new opportunities for increased production and seasonal income smoothening for rice farmers situated in these flood-prone, and thus vulnerable, areas.
+As most research has until now focused on pond cultivation, it thus seems important to better understand these systems and develop improved technologies taking into account specific constraints of these production environments.

+Third, leasing arrangements of ponds seem to be hampered by important governance problems and the implementation of better auctions systems and longer leases seem called for as to ensure transparency in the allocations of these leases as well as to ensure better investments because of more secure property rights towards higher productivity of the ponds.